MaksimIM/algo-problems/sudoku-solver/README.md

 We then repeatedly swap a random conflicted cell with one of its box-mates, attempting to reduce the amount of conflict.
 This is a "local" move, in the sense of trying to improve the filling by small changes.
 Of course, such local optimizers can get stuck in local minima.
-There is a small amount of resistance, to this since once one of the conflicted cells is picked, we force a swap even if it would increase the amount of conflict, thus allowing us to perturb away from a local minimum.
+There is a small amount of resistance to this, since, once one of the conflicted cells is picked, we force a swap even if it would increase the amount of conflict.
+This allows us to perturb away from a local minimum.
 However, this is sometimes insufficient.
-As a fail-safe we simply restart after we fail to see an improvement for a while (how long we wait is controlled by the "restart ratio" parameter, which is minimal ration of (number of steps so far) to (the number of steps from start till last improvement) which triggers a restart).
+As a fail-safe, we simply restart after we fail to see an improvement for a while (how long we wait is controlled by the "restart ratio" parameter, which is the minimal ratio (number of steps so far)/(the number of steps from start till last improvement) which triggers a restart).

-This method is not as efficient for most sudoku instances, but it still passes the LeetCode tester once in a while (about 20% of time).
+For most sudoku instances this method is not as efficient as our main approach, but it still passes the LeetCode tester once in a while (about 20% of time).